chelahmy/harubi/README.md

 ## Introduction

-Harubi is a MVC-like framework for back-end server, minus the View concern.
+Harubi is a MVC-like framework for back-end server, minus the View concern which belongs to the front-end.
 Nowadays, most clients render Views themselves.
 The clients may need to access the server only for the storage and persistance.
 Harubi focuses on **controlling** access to the data **models** at the server side.
-The absence of the **view** makes Harubi much lighter compares to other back-end MVC frameworks.
-A Harubi server can serve all types of clients including web-apps, desktops and mobiles.
+The absence of the **view** makes harubi much lighter and faster compares to other back-end MVC frameworks.
+A harubi server can serve all types of clients including web, desktop and mobile applications.
 Harubi can also serve APIs.

-A Harubi server responds to a request in JSON format.
+A harubi server responds to a request generally in JSON format.

 ### Example 1

-A client make a request to a Harubi server by specifying at least two arguments in the query string: a **model** and an **action** against the model, together with other related **controller** arguments, if exist.
+A client make a request to a harubi server by specifying at least two arguments in the query string: a **model** and an **action** against the model, together with other related **controller** arguments, if defined.
 The following is a typical request:

 ```
 http://example.com/?model=system&action=gettime